Corallo/WriteUp/OpenTheFlag WriteUp.md

 So, what we got from our analysis?
 1) We have a possible buffer overflow in pwnme
 2) We have a function that wants a string as parameter, and it print the content of a file with the name of that string
-3) We have some gadget
+3) We have some gadgets

-## Step 2 Think how to expoloit
+## Step 2: Think how to expoloit

 The hint told us that the flag is in "/etc/flag"
 The main problem here is "How we produce that string?"